9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Widget tabs, add a button on tabs that lets them scroll vertically.
 - On close/open/change tabs, make the height adjust dinamically with a nice effect.

 - Change Pickr theme from nano to classic or see what is displayed the nicest.